Judging at Spikes Asia

-Each year, much interest is focused on the winners of the Spikes Asia awards.
-The Asia-Pacific campaigns, agencies, clients, networks and countries that have been successful are given a platform in our region.
+Each year, much interest is focused on the winners of Spikes Asia.
+The Asian campaigns, agencies, clients, networks and countries that have been successful are given a platform across the region.

 But before there are winners, there’s judging.

 Enormous consideration is given to who will judge the work and how.
 The high calibre our juries is matched by the high standards we hold them to and the rigorous processes they undertake.